magic4dev/systemdy/README.md

 </div>

+# Systemdy

-A lightweight gem for interact with systemd.
+A lightweight gem for interact with Systemd.

 If your goal is to develop software to quickly manage systemd services or journalctl logs, this gem is for you! :grin: